08abhisheksingh/MAC_UNIT/README.md

 nano mac.v
 ```

-Paste the corresponding Verilog code into each file, save it, and exit the editor.
+Copy the corresponding Verilog code into each file, save it, and exit the editor.

 </td>
 </tr>